mvaliadis/cICA/README.md

 Data availability:
-We upload the mouse protein data from the paper 'Self-organizing feature maps identify proteins critical to learning in a mouse model of down syndrome'.
-And the preprocessed datasets for other real-world datasets.
+We upload the mouse protein data from the paper 'Self-organizing feature maps identify proteins critical to learning in a mouse model of down syndrome' and the preprocessed datasets for other real-world datasets.